By Sabrina Sucato and Raphael Beretta

-Whatever your dilemma is this Thanksgiving, find a solution in the form of the Hudson Valley’s restaurant scene.
+Whatever your dilemma is this season, find a solution in the form of the Hudson Valley’s restaurant scene.
 This year, local eateries delight with seasonal ingredients and artful preparations that turn even the most uninspiring turkey and mashed potato traditions into multi-course culinary affairs.

 Be warned, however: Reservations for lunch and dinner go like hot cakes as the holiday approaches, so call in a spot sooner rather than later if you plan to eat out for Turkey Day.